gnrevolution/dark-states/README.md

     e.
 Click the Save Module Settings button

-Welcome to Dark Times.
+6. Welcome to Dark Times!
 Navigate to the Compendium Packs sidebar by clicking the book icon located directly to the left of the gear icon that you used to access the Settings sidebar in the top right.
+Under the Default folder you will find the various compendium packs installed.

 # Installation on Forge
 Follow these steps to get started using this module in your The Forge!

-1. Download the module
-Download the module from DTRPG

-2. Open The Forge Log in to your Forge account and chose "Configure" on your Foundry Instance.
+1. Open The Forge Log in to your Forge account and chose "Configure" on your Foundry Instance.

     a.
 Under Table Tools select Summon Import Wizard.

-3. Summon Import Wizard
+2. Summon Import Wizard

     b.
 Click ZIP File